Team

 Easton Farrell, PhD Student - Biomedical Engineering

-Easton is a third year PhD candidate in Biomedical Engineering.
+Easton is a fourth-year PhD candidate in Biomedical Engineering.
 He received his Bachelor's and Master's degrees at the University of Michigan, and previously studied spatiotemporally controllable induction of myofibroblast phenotype under focused ultrasound and local matrix strain.
 His work in the Maerz lab focuses on the mechanobiology of synovial fibrosis and the response of synovial fibroblasts to modulated mechanical ECM characteristics in PTOA.
 Understanding the initial molecular interpreters of mechanical injury and the exacerbatory pathways they stimulate is important in identifying possible upstream targets in PTOA.
-He heavily employ bioinformatics techniques in his studies to identify differentially expressed genes, specialized fibroblast subtypes, and patterns of signaling interactions in injured tissue.
+He heavily employs bioinformatics techniques in his studies to identify differentially expressed genes, specialized fibroblast subtypes, and patterns of signaling interactions in injured tissue.
 Outside of the lab, he enjoys writing fiction stories, and he hopes to be an author following obtaining his PhD.

 Email: farreeas@umich.edu